COGS9/wi26/pages/readings/reading-2.md

 - Loukides M, Mason, H & Patil DJ, Data's Day of Reckoning <a href="https://s3.us-west-2.amazonaws.com/ucsd.cogs9/readings/r2a-ethics-data-reckoning.pdf" target="_blank" rel="noopener">download &#x2197;</a>
 - Narayanan and Shmatikov, Privacy & Security Myths & Fallacies of "PII" <a href="https://s3.us-west-2.amazonaws.com/ucsd.cogs9/readings/r2b-ethics-privacy-security.pdf" target="_blank" rel="noopener">download &#x2197;</a>

-Reading 2 is about ethics, and specifically, the ethical issues that arise when working with large amounts of data.
-In class, we talk more about the topic and theory of ethics, with some practical examples.
-These readings go into much more detail about practical applications for ethics in data science, how you may want to tackle such challenges, and why they exist.
-Patil's article has a lot of good practical tips to think about when writing your ethics section in Assignment 1 and the final.
-Narayanan's paper provides a close look into the issues surrounding personal data and the dangers inherent when working with and storing such data.
+Reading 2 focuses on ethics—specifically, the ethical challenges that come with working with large-scale data.
+In class, we’ll introduce the core ideas and frameworks in ethics and walk through practical examples.
+These readings go further by emphasizing how ethical issues show up in real data science work, why they arise, and how you might respond to them in practice.

+Patil’s article offers concrete, actionable guidance for thinking through ethical tradeoffs and building responsible practices.
+It’s especially useful when you write the ethics section in Assignment 1 and in your final project.

+Narayanan’s paper takes a deeper dive into the risks of working with personal data, including how collecting, linking, and storing data can create harms—even when intentions are good.
+It highlights why privacy and data protection are not optional add-ons, but central to responsible analysis.

 ## Reading Guide
 - R2 Reading Guide <a href="www.docs.google.com" target="_blank" rel="noopener">coming soon! &#x2197;</a>